thuyihan1206/auto-spacer/README.md

 URL: https://thuyihan1206.github.io/auto-spacer

 ## Contribute
 I know it's not perfect so if you found a problem, please feel free to submit an issue or pull request.
-Your suuport is of utmost importance.
+Your support is of utmost importance.